mvolkmann/blog/src/ocaml.md

-Note how the expression that follows a `let` expression can be another `let` expression in order to place multiple identifiers in the scope of the final expression.
+Note how the expression that follows a `let` expression can be another `let` expression in order to place multiple identifiers into the scope of the final expression.

 It is a common error to write `let variable = expression;` instead of `let variable = expression in`.